henrywoo/STLandMallocMemory/README.md

 There are various STLs: HP(Visual C++), SGI(GCC), RW(C++Builder)...
 And some companies have their own variants, like [BDE](https://github.com/bloomberg/bde), [EASTL](https://github.com/electronicarts/).
 This article is only about GCC's STL, aka SGI STL.

-Also STL may use underlying memory system to allocate/deallocate memory.
+Also, STL may use underlying memory system to allocate/deallocate memory.
 In different operating systems, the behaviors could be different.
 In Linux, it use glibc's malloc subsystem(specifically [ptmalloc2](https://github.molgen.mpg.de/git-mirror/glibc/blob/master/malloc/malloc.c#L22)).
-Although there are many difference, I believe the test methods and results would share many common features if you apply it to other STLs in other OS.
+Although there are many differences, I believe the test methods and results would share many common features if you apply it to other STLs in other OSes.
 Anyway, this artilcle is only about Linux, more specifically Ubuntu 17.10.

 ## Story

 From time to time, I got on-called in midnight due to some OOM(Out-of-memory) issue, which was not caused by memory leak.
-Initially the system seems able to handle the data but the program just get killed by OS.
-For instance, you have two programs running as backend services to process a 1GB file.
-Assuming the system has 2GB free memory left, and your program is to load the data and process it and then realase all objects.
+Initially the system seemed able to handle the data but the program just got killed by OS.
+For example, you have two programs in a data processing pipeline running as backend services to handle a 1GB data file.
+Assuming the system has 2GB free memory left, and your program is to load the data into memory, process it and then release everything constructed before.
 It is bug free and we assume there is no memory overhead.
 This looks perfectly fine.
-But when the data are processed in the pipeline, the second program always dies of OOM, bacause the first program holds much memory in its pool even after the objects are released.
+But when the data are processed in the pipeline, the second program always dies of OOM, bacause the first program holds much memory in its pool even after all objects are released.
 I encountered this several times.
-After some digging, I found STL/glibc has memory pool which, in some cases, never returns memory to operating system.
+After some digging, I found STL and glibc have memory pool which, in some cases, never returns memory to operating system.
 That is why I am writing this article.

-## Theory
+## (Hist&The)ory

 The development of STL memory management is divided into two phases.

-Before g++3.4, STL has two strategies to allocate memory.
-To avoid defragmentation and speed up memory allocation, STL matains a memory pool with free memory blocks connnected by a free list.
+Before g++3.4, STL has a double allocation strategies to allocate memory.
+For objects with size less than or equal to 128 Bytes, to avoid de-fragmentation and speed up memory allocation, STL maintains a small-object memory pool with free memory blocks connected by a free list.
 The source code is at [bits/stl_alloc.h](https://github.com/henrywoo/STLandMallocMemory/blob/master/g%2B%2B/3.3/bits/stl_alloc.h#L332).
+For the rest, STL just relays to system allocator using operator new/delete.

 Starting from g++ 3.4, STL by default uses operator new/delete, which finally call glibc's malloc/free [here](https://github.molgen.mpg.de/git-mirror/glibc/blob/master/malloc/malloc.c#L22).
-As malloc system also uses pool technique.
-We can still observe the pooling effect.
+Because malloc system also uses pool technique, we can still observe the pooling effect.
 The previous STL allocator code was partially moved to [pool_allocator.h](https://github.com/gcc-mirror/gcc/blob/master/libstdc%2B%2B-v3/include/ext/pool_allocator.h#L84).

 ### STL Memory Pool